Score Interpretation

 Does a good IQ guarantee success?

-No. IQ helps with some outcomes, but success also depends on effort, opportunity, personality, and health.
+No. IQ can help with learning and problem solving, but success also depends on effort, opportunity, personality, health, and domain knowledge.